a-nord/The-Social-Network/README.md

 <!-- Add screenshots using the following format: -->
 <!-- ![Screenshot alt description](directPathOfScreenshots) -->

-This project was built with MongoDB
+This project was built with MongoDB and is a social network api that has users inputting their thoughts.

 ### Built With